magicicada/simple_network_sim/contributing.md

 **For the time being, all pull requests should be reviewed by a repository admin.**
 - The assignee (or reviewer) merges the pull request into the `master` branch.

+## Coding style

+Our preferred coding style is [PEP8](https://www.python.org/dev/peps/pep-0008/), although this is not currently mandated.

 ## Licensing

 By contributing to this project (e.g. by submitting a pull request or providing advice on code), you agree - unless simultaneously and expressly stated otherwise - that your contribution may be included in the source code of the project and published under the [2-Clause BSD License](license.txt) and that the contribution was created in whole or in part by you and you have the right to submit it under the open source license indicated above.